peterlaws/vldpersonals-stripecheckout/README.md

 4. Download and upload [mod.stripe.php](./includes/modules/payments/mod.stripe.php) into your /includes/modules/payments/ directory;

 5. Now you are ready to activate and configure the plugin within vldPersonals admin......
 Entering your 'Stripe Checkout Secret Key' and 'Stripe Checkout Publishable Key' where asked then 'Enable Stripe Checkout' to yes and your currency....
-Hit submit..... and you'r all set......
+Hit submit..... and you're all set......

 Note: Keep your Stripe Checkout Secret Key to yourself.